freebsd/freebsd-quarterly/2020q2/routing.md

 ### Background

 Initial routing kpi was introduced back in 1980.
-It was a nice generic approach back then, as no one new how the protocols would evolve.
+It was a nice generic approach back then, as no one knew how the protocols would evolve.
 It has been enormously successful as it was able to survive for 20+ years.

-Unfortunately this kpi does not try to protect subsystem internals from the outside users, resulting in tight  coupling with other subsystems.
+Unfortunately, this kpi does not try to protect subsystem internals from the outside users, resulting in tight coupling with other subsystems.
 As a result, making changes is hard, leading to compromises and piling technical debt.

 ### Implementation overview